Generalized Helmholtz conditions for non-conservative Lagrangian systems: The homogeneous case

 \subsection{The case $p=1$}

-A set of Helmholtz conditions for the projective metrizability problem, in terms of a degenerate multiplier matrix (the angular matrix) has been proposed by Crampin, Mestdag and Saunders in \cite{CMS13}.
-The equivalence of these Helmholtz conditions with other conditions expressed in terms of a semi-basic $1$-form has been showed by the same authors in \cite[Theorem 4]{CMS13}.
-Next theorem gives a similar characterization, in the more general context, in the presence of a covariant force field $\sigma$, homogeneous of order $1$.
-In this general context, the semi-basic $1$-form $\sigma$ has to satisfy the condition $i_S\sigma=0$.
-Let us explain this.
+Next theorem gives a reformulation of the generalised Helmholtz conditions in the presence of a covariant force field $\sigma$, homogeneous of order $1$.
+In this case, the semi-basic $1$-form $\sigma$ has to satisfy the condition $i_S\sigma=0$, due to the following argument.
 Consider a spray $S$ and a $1$-homogeneous, semi-basic $1$-form $\sigma$.
 We assume that there is a $1$-homogeneous Lagrangian $L$ such that $\delta_SL=\sigma$.
 If we apply $i_S$ to both sides of this formula we obtain $S\left({\mathbb C}(L)-L\right)=i_S\sigma$ and hence we necessarily should have $i_S\sigma=0$.